rust-windowing/winit/CONTRIBUTING.md

 This table summarizes who can be contacted in which case, with the following legend:

 - `M`: is a main maintainer for this platform
+- `R`: can review code for this platform
 - `T`: has the ability of testing the platform
 - ` `: knows nothing of this platform